cryptosguru/mevbot/README.md

 openssl rand -hex 32 | tr -d "\n" > jwt.hex
 ```

-Then you can run an integration test with mergemock, spawning both a mergemock relay+execution engine and a mergemock consensus client pointing to mev-boost, which in turn points to the mergemock relay:
+Then you can run an integration test with mergemock, spawning both a mergemock relay+execution engine and a mergemock consensus client pointing to mev-bot, which in turn points to the mergemock relay:

 ```
-cd mev-boost
+cd mev-bot
 make run-mergemock-integration
 ```